EverSafe Newsletter

 FINRA STUDY FINDS A CORRELATION

 The Financial Industry Regulatory Authority (FINRA) and Rush University Medical Center published a new study earlier this month which concluded that “financially literate seniors are less likely to develop Alzheimer’s dementia than elderly people who are not financially literate.”
-Their research found that financial literacy (defined as a measure of both financial knowledge and Daughter and father looking at laptopnumerical ability), was “similar among sixty-and seventy-year-olds but was lower in eighty-year-olds and even lower in ninety-year-olds.”
+Their research found that financial literacy (defined as a measure of both financial knowledge and numerical ability), was “similar among sixty-and seventy-year-olds but was lower in eighty-year-olds and even lower in ninety-year-olds.”
 The report, Confidence in Financial Literacy and Cognitive Health in Older Persons, was the result of data collected and analyzed from hundreds of older individuals in Chicago.
 It found a link between an older person’s confidence in their “financial knowledge” and a decreased risk of Alzheimer’s type dementia.
 Alternately, the study found that under-confidence in managing finances suggested a greater risk of developing Alzheimer’s and faster cognitive decline.
 According to the study, “It could be that confident people are motivated to engage with the world and actively seek and acquire information.”
 Interestingly, the research did not see a similar correlation between “confidence in general” and cognitive decline, according to FINRA.
 The regulator also suggested that measuring the confidence and financial literacy of seniors may serve as a useful intervention for protecting older investors in the future.

 Media, Seniors & the Upcoming Election